td-tan/odin-recipes/README.md

 However, instead my commit message were all over the place before this project.

 I took this opportunity to focus on my commits.
-I tried the convential commits standard.
+I tried the conventional commits standard.
 I personally like it.